IDEAS home Printed from https://ideas.repec.org/p/arx/papers/2601.13493.html

 Abstract

-We extend the results of (Liu and Firoozi, 2025), which develops the theory of linear-quadratic (LQ) mean field games in Hilbert spaces, by incorporating a common noise.
-This common noise is an infinite-dimensional Wiener process affecting the dynamics of all agents.
-In the presence of common noise, the mean-field consistency condition is characterized by a system of coupled forward-backward stochastic evolution equations (FBSEEs) in Hilbert spaces, whereas in its absence, it is represented by forward-backward deterministic evolution equations.
-We establish the existence and uniqueness of solutions to the coupled linear FBSEEs associated with the LQ MFG setting for small time horizons and prove the $\epsilon$-Nash property of the resulting equilibrium strategy.
-Furthermore, for the first time in the literature, we develop an analysis that establishes the well-posedness of these coupled linear FBSEEs in Hilbert spaces, for which only mild solutions exist, over arbitrary finite time horizons.
+We extend the results of (Liu and Firoozi, 2025), which develops the theory of linear-quadratic (LQ) mean field games (MFGs) in Hilbert spaces, by incorporating a common noise.
+This common noise is modeled as an infinite-dimensional Wiener process affecting the dynamics of all agents.
+In the presence of common noise, the mean-field consistency condition is characterized by a system of coupled forward-backward stochastic evolution equations (FBSEEs) in Hilbert spaces, whereas, in its absence it is represented by coupled forward-backward deterministic evolution equations.
+We establish the existence and uniqueness of solutions to the coupled linear FBSEEs associated with the LQ MFG framework for small time horizons and prove the $\epsilon$-Nash property of the resulting equilibrium strategy.
+Furthermore, we establish the well-posedness of these coupled linear FBSEEs for arbitrary finite time horizons.
+Beyond the specific context of MFGs, our analysis also yields a broader contribution by providing, to the best of our knowledge, the first well-posedness result for a class of infinite-dimensional linear FBSEEs, for which only mild solutions exist, over arbitrary finite time horizons.

 Suggested Citation